warizz/me/apps/warizzyutanan/posts/legacy-to-monorepo.md

 },
 ```

-Check if the commands work by running them from the root for example.
+I verified the functionality of these commands by running them from the root directory:

 ```bash
 pnpm run dev